-If you are a cooperation partner, customer or sponsor of the TU Wien and can imagine a joint presence at an important industrial fair, we would be happy to think about it with you.
-Several joint appearances have already taken place - either as part of a TU joint stand or as part of a company stand.
+If you are a co-operation partner, customer, client or funding body of TU Wien and can imagine a joint presence at an important industry trade fair, we would be happy to plan this together with you.
+Several joint appearances have already taken place - either as part of a TU stand or as part of a company stand.

 T +43 1 58801 406110 | ReMa@tuwien.ac.at

 Peter Heimerl, Dipl.
 Ing., opens an external URL in a new window

 Peter Schwabl, opens an external URL in a new window